mwerezak/DearPyGui-Obj/README.md

 DearPyGui-Obj aims to be *fully compatible* with Dear PyGui.
 This means that you can freely mix modules and code that use DearPyGui and DearPyGui-Obj without issues.
 Wherever possible, widget classes are designed to draw all of their state from DPG so that there is no possibility of invalidation.
 You can even create instances for widgets that were created from outside of DearPyGui-Obj.

-You'll find that there's a strong correspondence between DearPyGui-Obj and DearPyGui for the most part, but you may find that the interface is nicer which makes coding faster :)
+You'll find that there's a strong correspondence between DearPyGui-Obj and DearPyGui for the most part.
 ## Documentation
 Documentation (on ReadTheDocs) can be found [here](https://dearpygui-obj.readthedocs.io/en/latest/index.html).